 Family visa processing priorities

-Family migration applications are processed in line with Ministerial Directions.
+Family migration applications are processed in line with Ministerial Directions:

-- Ministerial Direction 83 was revoked and replaced with Ministerial Direction No. 103 - Order for considering and disposing of visa applications under section 91 of the Migration Act 1958 (Direction 83).
+Ministerial Direction No. 103 - Order for considering and disposing of visa applications under section 91 of the Migration Act 1958 (Direction 83).

 The processing priorities (with highest priority first) as outlined in Ministerial Direction 102 are below.